BYLAWS & RESOLUTIONS

 The Plymouth County Education Association applauds all efforts to establish and maintain world peace.
 We urge all nations to seek peaceful solutions to conflict.
 Furthermore, the PCEA believes the United States government should take a leadership role in promoting peaceful settlements throughout the world.
 (1991)

-The Plymouth County Education Association supports all efforts of the Commonwealth to detect and eliminate child abuse, sexual abuse, and bullying including cyberbullying.
+The Plymouth County Education Association supports all efforts of the Commonwealth to detect and eliminate child abuse, sexual abuse and bullying.
 The PCEA urges the cooperation of all educational personnel in these efforts.
 (1979, Amended: 1990, 1991, 2014)

 F-8 ECOLOGY &GREEN EFFORTS